ElliotBruhl/CequalsCompiler/ReadME.md

 PARSER (parser.(c/h)):
   -stores ASTs in double linked list structure where each node holds sub-node type indicator, pointer to sub-node, previous, and next
-  -each AST node type (see parser.h for more):
+  -each AST node type:
-    math operation,
-    var declaration,
+    math operation: main parser determines spot for a value, parseValue determines type of expression (simple v complex), isValidMathOp checks for (bad tokens, bad parenthesis, undefined operands, and bad length), buildPostfix converts to postfix notation, parseMathOp then takes postfix output and turns into an AST. var declaration,
     array declaration,
     var assignment,